Azare: Geography

-It is the largest of several nearby towns in the region including Jama'are, Misau, Bulkachuwa, Disina, Faggo, Zadawa Madachi, and Madara.
+It is the largest of several nearby towns in the region, including Jama'are, Misau, Bulkachuwa, Disina, Faggo, Zadawa Madachi, and Madara.
 Azare is home to the Federal Medical Centre, Azare, the Federal Government College Azare, and the College of Education Azare.Azare Airstrip lies about 10 km southeast of the town.

 Demographics

 The population has grown from 69,035 at the 1991 census to its 2007 estimated value of 110,452.
 In the last five years, the population has grown by more than 20%.
-It is also the largest growing town in the state and region.
-Growth is prominent in all directions with the creation of Bamako to the South-East, Unguwar Dankawu And Makara-huta Inuwa Dahiru Road to the North, Federal Lowcost-GRA to the Northwest and the extended growth in the south that sees the town engulfing places like Chilankori and Chara-Chara Yelwa.
+It is the largest growing town in the state and region.
+Growth is prominent in all directions, with the creation of Bamako to the South-East, Unguwar Dankawu And Makara-huta Inuwa Dahiru Road to the North, Federal Lowcost-GRA to the Northwest, and the extended growth in the south that sees the town engulfing places like Chilankori and Chara-Chara Yelwa.

 The people of Azare are predominantly Muslim, and are primarily of Fulani ethnicity.
 The town's primary economic activity is agriculture.

+Local government area

+Azare is the administrative centre of Katagum Local Government Area (LGA).
+The local government area is completely separate and does not include the eponymous city, which is rather the headquarters of Zaki LGA.

+Both cities belong to the same historical Katagum emirate, which makes up the whole of Bauchi North, and used to belong to the same local government area.